 Three line of evidence will now be presented to show that Daniel does predict events after the time of Antiochus, and after 100 BC:

-Secondly, in another article published on this website, it has been shown that Daniel 9 predicts the appearance and the killing of the Messiah in the first century AD.
+Secondly, in another article published on this website (Daniel 9 Interpretations Overview), it has been shown that Daniel 9 predicts the appearance and the killing of Jesus as the Messiah in the first century AD.
 This also supports the proposal that Daniel contains accurate long term prophecies, as copies of Daniel (Dead Sea Scrolls) have been available to the Qumran sect before the crucifixion.

-These three predictions of events after 164 BC verify Daniel’s supernatural inspiration.
+These three predictions of events after 164 BC verify Daniel’s prophecy as supernatural inspiration.
 We can safely conclude that the references to Antiochus IV in Daniel are also supernaturally inspired.

-We are different.
-We want to rule.
-We want to force our will down on the people around us.
+We are not like God.
+We want to force our will on the people around us.
 To do that we must avoid the demands presented by the supernatural predictions.
-We must kill God.
 Very good evidence exists for a sixth-century date of composition, but we defend ourselves against the demands of God by rejecting it in favor of an unsupportable Maccabean hypothesis.
 We choose to embrace a liberal, naturalistic, and rationalistic philosophy.
-Like Porphyry the intellectual leaders of this world, steeped in human reason and intellectual vanity, refuse to recognize the miracle of Daniel.
-Rationalistic naturalism does not accept the possibility of an all-powerful God Who intervenes in the course of history, even declaring in advance through chosen individuals what will transpire in the future.
+Like Porphyry the intellectual leaders of this world, steeped in human reason and intellectual vanity, refuse to recognize the miracle of Daniel’s prophecy.
+Rationalistic naturalism does not accept the possibility of an all-powerful God Who intervenes in the course of history, even declaring in advance what will transpire in the future.
 Critics do not subject their views to a reality beyond that which man can rationally investigate and measure.
 We angrily attack Daniel by rejecting its supernatural aspects.
-It is not a question of evidence.
-It is a question of faith.
-Faith does not depend on evidence, but seeks evidence to justify it.

-But if Daniel is rejected because of miracles, then all of Scripture must be rejected.
+If Daniel’s prophecy is rejected because of miracles, then all of Scripture must be rejected.
 The Bible is a book of miracles.
 You will find a miracle on nearly every page.
-Judaism and Christianity are founded on the supernatural workings of a personal God who acts in human history, is in control of human history, and is knowledgeable about human future.
+Judaism and Christianity are founded on the supernatural workings of a personal God who acts in human history, is in control of human history.
 Based on this assumption it is possible to allow the Book of Daniel to be a book written by a real sixth century Daniel containing real prophecies and telling of real miracles.
 To admit that Daniel was given amazing visions of the future is to acknowledge that an almighty, authoritative God exists.

 TO: General Table of Contents